-- Some patterns or characters can not be enlarged more than others. - Some patterns or characters can be enlarged to a greater degree if they are rotated 90 degrees. - Some copyright or licensed patterns and characters can not be enlarged or reduced.
+- Some patterns or characters can be enlarged more than others. - Some patterns or characters can be enlarged to a greater degree if they are rotated 90 degrees. - Press to return to the original screen.

 Rotating the Pattern

 Select the angle of rotation for the pattern.